bartificer/taming-the-terminal/CONVERSION.md

 6. Cleanup

    - add the new tttXX.adoc file to `book/ttt-contents.adoc`
-   - if necessary, rename the QRcode file to match the TTT_XX.png naming convention
+   - if necessary, rename the QR code file to match the TTT_XX.png naming convention
-   - open the `book/tttXX.adoc` file and fix the episode box, the reference to the QRcode and miscellaneous changes.
+   - open the `book/tttXX.adoc` file and fix the episode box, the reference to the QR code and miscellaneous changes.

 ### Build the files